Tuesday, September 16, 2025

 When the apostles were filled with the Holy Spirit, what did they preach?
 In Acts 2:38-39, Peter said to them, “Repent, and let every one of you be baptized in the Name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit.
 For the promise is to you and to your children, and to all who are afar off, as many as the Lord our God will call.”

-In Acts 20:27, Paul said, “For I did not shrink from declaring to you the whole purpose of God.”
-In Acts 26:18 Paul testified that Jesus called him to open the eyes of unbelievers so that they would turn from darkness to light and from the dominion of Satan to God, that they would receive forgiveness of sins and an inheritance among those who are sanctified by faith in Christ.
+In Acts 26:18, Paul testified that Jesus called him to open the eyes of unbelievers so that they would turn from darkness to light and from the dominion of Satan to God, that they would receive forgiveness of sins and an inheritance among those who are sanctified by faith in Christ.

-False prophets are deceived deceivers.
-Somehow they think that the God who loves truth will turn a blind eye to their lies, or that God cannot see them.
 Proverbs 15:3 says, “The eyes of the Lord are in every place, watching the evil and the good.”
-Hebrews 4:13 says, “And there is no creature hidden from His sight, but all things are open and laid bare to the eyes of Him with whom we have to do.”
+Hebrews 4:13 says that all things are open and laid bare God’s eyes.

 Every Christian should aim to rightly understand and rightly teach the Word of truth.